Sustainability

 • Modularization of equipment and room types

-• Design electric vehicle charging stations
+• Design of electric vehicle charging stations

-• Adopt circular economy design principles
+• Principles of circular economy design

-• Recover and reuse biogas
+• Recovery and reuse of biogas

-• Engage in renewable energy projects
+• Investing in renewable energy projects

-Improving efficiency for water treatment
+• Improving the efficiency of wastewater and Reclaimed water treatment

-• Increase the efficiency of electricity management
+• Improving electricity management efficiency

 Raw Material Resource Management